gianlucabaldin/mastermind/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## TODO
-- Test - Jest/Enzyme or Cypress?
-  - should start a new game and see the board
-  - should start a new game, abort and check the popup is show
-  - should start a new game, insert number > 9 or < 1 and check error is shown
-  - should start a new game, insert char and check error is shown
-  - should start a new game, insert stubbed combination and check right numbers & positions
-  - should start a new game, insert 10 attempts and check the popup is show

 - manage secret trial length / verify all stands dynamically (render jsx, algorithms, etc)
 - Heroku deploy ?